Find flights

 Onboard experience

-ANA has a number of different onboard products that vary by aircraft type and it can be difficult to keep track of what’s what, but I’d be happy ending up on any one of them, and in pretty much any cabin.
+ANA has a number of different onboard products that vary by aircraft type, and it can be difficult to keep track of what’s what.
+But honestly, I’d be happy ending up on any one of them, and in pretty much any cabin.

 Long-haul economy class

-In economy class on ANA you can expect to be treated well.
-There’ll be a pillow and blanket available, the seats are well-padded and have adjustable headrests.
-It’s about as good as it gets for economy, if you ask me.
+In economy class on ANA, you can expect to be treated well.
+You’ll get a pillow and blanket, well-padded seats and adjustable headrests.
+It’s solid for economy, if you ask me.

-Tip: ANA carries postcards (adorned with ANA planes), writing pads and pens to give out—don’t forget to ask for some.
+ANA carries postcards (adorned with ANA planes), writing pads, and pens to give out, just ask for some.

-Premium economy can represent a sweet spot for value on ANA.
+Premium economy can offer good value on ANA.
 You’ll find it on most of its long-haul aircraft, but not all.

-The seats vary depending on how new they are, but in general you can expect around 96 cm of legroom, good padding and plenty of recline.
-So much so that the seat in front of you may feel very close to you if they recline and you don’t.
-However I’ll happily take a good recline for a night flight even if the tradeoff is having someone’s seatback a little bit in my space as well.
+The seats vary depending on how new they are, but in general, you can expect around 96.5 cm of legroom, good padding, and plenty of recline.
+So much so that the seat in front of you may feel very close if they recline and you don’t.
+I’ll happily take a good recline for a night flight, even if the tradeoff is having someone’s seatback a little bit in my space.

-The best premium economy seats on ANA right now are on the recently reconfigured 777-300ERs, those that feature the latest business and first products as well.
-They are extra cushy and feature huge personal screens (15.4 inches).
-The new 787-10 and A380 also have these seats.
-But you won’t go wrong with the previous generation either.
+The top premium economy seats on ANA are on the recently reconfigured 777-300ERs, the ones that feature the latest business and first products.
+They are extra cushy and feature huge 15.6-inch personal screens.
+The new 787-10 and A380 also have these seats, but you won’t go wrong with the previous generation either.

-The food may be the only letdown in this cabin—whereas some airlines offer a more premium meal up here, ANA’s is very similar to economy class.
-However there are some additional snacks and drinks you can request that economy passengers cannot.
+The food may be the only letdown in this cabin.
+While some airlines offer more premium meals here, ANA’s is very similar to economy class.
+That said, you can request additional snacks and drinks that economy passengers cannot access.

-There are amenities on offer such as eye shades and the like, but you may have to request these from the crew if you don’t spot them going down the aisle with a selection.
-This being a Japanese airline, you’ll also get slippers even in premium economy.
-A very useful perk for being able to get up and not having to put your shoes back on.
+Amenities like eye shades are on offer, but you may have to request them from the crew.
+This being a Japanese airline, you’ll also get slippers even in premium economy, a useful perk for getting up without having to put your shoes back on.

 Finally, premium economy passengers on ANA also get lounge access included if departing from Tokyo airports, Osaka, or Honolulu.